Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Methodology

 \subsection{LLM Agent Task Orchestration}

-The LLM functions as the controller of Change-Agent (Fig. \ref{fig:forest-chat-diagram} right side), directing task execution and dynamically responding to user queries.
-While some recent LLMs are equipped with native visual perception \citep{openai2023}, these capabilities are not yet optimally suited to RS imagery, which requires specialised feature extraction \citep{zhang2024good}.
-To address this, the system is extended with Python-based tools, including the backbone feature extractor, change detection and change captioning modules, and standard processing libraries.
+The LLM functions as the controller of Forest-Chat (Fig. \ref{fig:forest-chat-diagram} right side), interpreting user instructions, selecting appropriate perception modules, directing task execution, and synthesising results into natural language responses.
+While some recent LLMs offer native visual perception \citep{openai2023, hurst2024gpt}, these capabilities are not yet optimally suited to RS imagery \citep{zhang2024good}, motivating the integration of specialised external tools including the MCI model, AnyChange, GPT-4o, and forest-specific analytical functions.
 By generating and executing Python programs, the LLM can invoke these tools as needed, enabling automated multistep workflows without human intervention.
-Within the application interface, users are able to apply and remove tools as desired, including access to Google Scholar and Google Search for external knowledge.
-It is within the change perception module that the AnyChange \citep{zheng2024segment} model and additional forest change specific functions are made available to the central LLM, realising the idea of Forest-Chat.
+System prompts with few-shot examples, retry mechanisms, and output validation are provided to support forest change analysis workflows, ensuring reliable tool invocation and consistent output formatting.

-In this framework, \textit{ChatGPT-4o-mini} serves as the LLM backbone, selected to balance performance, speed, and cost.
-The system is capable of incorporating alternative LLMs (e.g. \textit{InternLM2.5-7B-Chat} \citep{cai2024internlm2}) for task orchestration and execution, with selection predominantly based on the degree of complex reasoning required or availability of computing power.
-After processing tool outputs, the LLM synthesises results into natural language responses, whether as change masks, descriptive captions, object counts, deforestation percentages, predictive assessments, and causal reasoning.
-System prompts with few-shot examples are provided to the LLM to support forest change analysis workflows, ensuring reliable tool invocation and consistent output formatting.
-This enables the combination of detailed and grounded visual analysis with flexible reasoning and user-facing interaction.
+\textit{ChatGPT-4o-mini} serves as the LLM backbone, selected to balance performance, speed, and cost.
+GPT-4 models have demonstrated strong performance in agentic workflows over open-source models \citep{chang2024agentboard}, with GPT-4o-mini retaining competitive performance at a fraction of the inference cost \citep{xiao2024flowbench}.
+The framework is not restricted to any specific LLM, and alternative models (e.g. \textit{InternLM2.5-7B-Chat} \citep{cai2024internlm2}) may be substituted based on reasoning ability, code generation capability, and available compute.